exaco/laravel-octane-dockerfile/README.md

   * **Backup Service:** Automated backups to protect your valuable data.
   * **System Monitoring:** Glances and Netdata provide real-time insights into your infrastructure.
 * **Security Hardened:** Includes best practices for security, such as user authentication for exposed services and restricted container privileges.
-* **Flexible Deployment:** Easily deploy to various environments, from local development to production servers.
 * **PHP Powerhouse:** Uses official PHP images (Debian or Alpine based) with pre-configured PHP runtime, JIT compiler, and OPcache for maximum performance.